datastax/cassandra-data-migrator/cdm-config-builder/README.md

 - **Live preview** — the generated `cdm.properties` file updates in real time as you fill out the form
 - **Inline comments** — every generated property includes an explanation of why it was set to that value
 - **Download & Copy** — save the file as `cdm.properties` or copy to clipboard with one click
+- **Dark / Light theme** — toggle between themes via the header button; preference is persisted in `localStorage` and respects the OS `prefers-color-scheme` setting

 ## Prerequisites